Mitsubishi’s SpaceJet airliner is shelved due to pandemic

 The savings will be channeled into “growth areas” such as clean energy, cybersecurity and “new mobility and logistics.”

-Separately, the Associated Press reported Friday that Japan has picked Mitsubishi Heavy Industries as a main contractor to develop the country’s own next generation stealth fighter for launch in the 2030s.
+Separately, The Associated Press reported Friday that Japan has picked Mitsubishi Heavy Industries as a main contractor to develop the country’s own next-generation stealth fighter for launch in the 2030s.

-The next generation fighters, currently known as F-X, are part of Japan’s upgrading of its aging fighter jet fleet as the country builds up its military capability to counter growing threats from China and North Korea.
+The next-generation fighters, currently known as F-X, are part of Japan’s upgrading of its aging fighter jet fleet as the country builds up its military capability to counter growing threats from China and North Korea.

-The next generation stealth jet will replace F-2s that Japan co-developed with the U.S. They are due to be retired around 2035.
+The next-generation stealth jet will replace F-2s that Japan co-developed with the U.S. Those are due to be retired around 2035.
 Japan’s Defense Ministry is seeking 58.7 billion yen ($556 million) in the 2021 budget for research into developing the aircraft.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.